Written by 5:30 pm Internet

 Switch

 The switch is a smart network device.
 In contrast to the hub, it reviews the packets of data and directs them just to the right one.
 It does that by remembering the MAC addresses of the connected gadgets.
 The switch can support different common network types like 802.11, Ethernet, Fibre and more.
-It is newer in comparison with the hub, and it more common in the modern offices.
+It is newer in comparison with the hub, and it is more common in the modern offices.

 Hub vs. switch